Dartmouth-OpenAV/frontend-web/README.md

 3. **Custom CSS**

-  To style custom HTML elements added by the module (not to overwrite core styles!)
+  To style custom HTML elements added by the module (not to overwrite core styles!).
+Any .css file in your module will be automatically picked up and bundled by webpack.

 4. **Javascript event listeners on controls**